 Decisive: How to Make Better Choices in Life and Work, by Chip Health and Dan Heath.

 Innovation is important, especially for digital products.
 However, it can also be an annoyance if a clear focus on customer needs is not present.
+This is where continuous discovery comes into play, Teresa Torres explains.

 Listen to glean more valuable insights from Teresa, including: